 Scott Libin has three decades of experience as a journalist, including jobs on camera and behind the scenes, as a news director and as an educator.
 He is a consultant, coach and communications professional, specializing in broadcast and digital journalism.

-Scott is chairman of the Radio Television Digital News Association and past chairman of the RTDNA Ethics Committee.
-He is treasurer and a director of the National Scholastic Press Association.
-Scott also serves on the ThreeSixty Journalism Board of Advisors.
+Scott is a member of the Midwest Broadcast Journalists Association Board of Directors.
+He is also a former chairman of the HSJMC Diversity Committee and of the Radio Television Digital News Foundation as well as the RTDNA Board of Directors and its Ethics Committee.
+He has served as treasurer and a director of the National Scholastic Press Association and as a member of the ThreeSixty Journalism Board of Advisors.
 ThreeSixty is a teen outreach program of the University of St. Thomas.